MetPX/sarracenia/doc/sr3.1.rst

 **sr3_post** posts the availability of a file by creating an announcement.
-In contrast to most other sarracenia components that act as daemons, sr_post is a one shot invocation which posts and exits.
+In contrast to most other sarracenia components that act as daemons, sr3_post is a one shot invocation which posts and exits.
-Subscribers use `subscribe`_

-To make files available to subscribers, **sr_post** sends the announcements to an AMQP server, also called a broker.
+To make files available to subscribers, **sr3_post** sends the announcements to an AMQP server, also called a broker.

 This manual page is primarily concerned with the python implementation,